-What is Self Awareness?
+What is self-awareness?

 - Mindfully acknowledge your emotions

-- Track down your feelings
+- Record your feelings

 - Expand your self-awareness beyond your feelings